NemesisW10/Synonyms-Plugin/README.md

 # Synonyms Plugin

-A TinyMCE Plugin to lookup for synonyms so that you can write great piece of articles !
+A TinyMCE Plugin to lookup synonyms so that you can write great piece of articles !

 ## Author: